hashicorp/terraform-provider-vault/website/docs/d/auth_backend.html.md

 * `max_lease_ttl_seconds` - The maximum lease duration in seconds.

-* `listing_visibility` - Speficies whether to show this mount in the UI-specific listing endpoint.
+* `listing_visibility` - Specifies whether to show this mount in the UI-specific listing endpoint.

 * `local` - Specifies if the auth method is local only.